theotown/lagom.github.io/src/docs/current/scala/resources/guide/services/TestingServices.md

 @[enable-cluster](code/TestingServices.scala)

 If your service needs [[persistence|PersistentEntity]] you will need to enable it explicitly.
 This can be done by enabling Cassandra or JDBC, depending on which kind of persistence is used by your service.
-In any case, Lagom persistence requires clustering, so when when enabling one or another, cluster will also be enabled automatically.
+In any case, Lagom persistence requires clustering, so when enabling one or another, cluster will also be enabled automatically.

+You can't enable both (Cassandra and JDBC) at the same time for testing, which could be a problem if you are mixing persistence for write and read side.
+If you are using Cassandra for write-side and JDBC for read-side, just enable Cassandra.

 To enable Cassandra Persistence: